 M1 Finance vs Stash

-Investing Simple is affiliated with M1 Finance.
+Investing Simple is an affiliate of M1 Finance.
 This relationship does not influence our opinion of this platform.

 Investors will be happy to know that fees and commissions throughout the brokerage industry have been on the decline over the past 5 years.
 This has resulted in some great low fee or no fee investing platforms.
 With the introduction of roboadvisors and algorithm based investing platforms, downward pressure on fees has greatly benefited the everyday investor.
-Two of these new platforms are Stash and M1 Finance, and in this review we will be discussing the differences and similarities between them.
+Two of these new platforms are Stash and M1 Finance, and in this review we will be discussing the differences and similarities between M1 Finance vs Stash.

 One feature unique to M1 Finance is the ability to buy fractional shares.
 This means you can have broad diversification even if you have a small account balance.
 You can purchase as little as 1/10,000th of a share of a stock or ETF.